EESSI/docs/docs/governance/governance.md

 <!-- Describe under what conditions someone may be removed (e.g., inactivity, conduct). -->
 Teams decide themselves decide the procedure to remove new Team members.

-As with all decisions the decision to remove a Team member is subject to article 3.4.
+As with all decisions, the decision to remove a Team member is subject to article 3.4.

 ## 6 Steering committte
 ### 6.1 Responsibilities